MSP First Focus IT acquires Brisbane-based Ordyss

 Lavelle will continue working at First Focus as head of enterprise accounts, while Ordyss director Scott Jackson would transition to general manager.

 First Focus counts Microsoft, HP, Dell, Citrix, SolarWinds and more as some of its vendor partners, as well as Mitel and Telstra by way of Flexnet.
-Ordyss also partners with Microsoft.
+Ordyss also works with Microsoft and Citrix, as well as AWS and Nutanix.